 - Diaphragmatic Breathing - Diaphragmatic breathing is breathing in through the stomach rather than the chest.
 It's believed that this method of breathing is less shallow, which should decrease hyperventilation risk.
 Take 20 minutes every day to practice breathing in slowly through your stomach.
 Try to make sure your stomach expands first and your chest second.
 Your body should adopt this style of breathing in the future.

 - Yoga – Those that don’t want to simply learn how to breathe again should consider yoga.
 Yoga teaches this style of breathing in a way that is more interactive, and the added athletic benefit can be useful for controlling your anxiety.

-- Aerobic Exercise – Finally, running in general seems to be effective at re-training your body to breathe.
-It's unclear how it does this, but since running tends to put you in a more ideal state for breathing, it's possible that you simply learn how to breathe more efficiently every time you run until you pick it up long after you've stopped running.
+- Aerobic Exercise – Finally, running, in general, seems to be effective at re-training your body to breathe.
+It's unclear how it does this, but since running tends to put you in an ideal state for breathing, it's possible that you simply learn how to breathe more efficiently every time you run until you pick it up long after you've stopped running.